 The AAI Public Policy Fellows Program (PPFP)

 The PPFP provides postdoctoral fellows and other junior scientists who are committed to a career in biomedical research with the opportunity to learn about and participate in the public policy and legislative activities of AAI.
 Up to 10 Fellows may participate annually.
-This year's program runs from May 1, 2013 – April 30, 2014; next year's program will run from May 1, 2014 – April 30, 2015.
+Each year's program commences on May 1 and runs through April 30 of the following year.

 The primary goals of the program are to 1) help AAI members, early in their careers, better understand the role of the President and Administration, Congress, and the National Institutes of Health in determining the policies that affect biomedical research; and 2) teach participants how best to advocate for, and help shape, these policies that guide their careers.
 The program will also help ensure that AAI has within its ranks a cadre of well-informed scientists who can help lead the organization's public policy efforts in the future.